ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 ### Included/Required:

 The Dataset Information Service needs to listen to events produced in the file service backend reporting successful file uploads and dataset registration information.
-Corresponding deletion events should also need to be handled
+Corresponding deletion events also need to be handled

 The proposed event schema that should be used to extract and store file information by this service is `FileInternallyRegistered`.
-This event contains all relevant information and it is guaranteed that the file in question is actually stored in permanent storage at that point in time.
+The event paylod contains all relevant information and it is guaranteed that the file in question is actually stored in permanent storage at that point in time.
 Additionally, the service needs to subscribe to file deletion events and remove all data as requested.

 Analogous functionality also needs to be implemented for upsertion and deletion events that deal with datasets.
 This means that the events captured by this service need to include those that are currently handled by the work package service, i.e. those conforming to the `MetadataDatasetOverview` and `MetadataDatasetID` schemas.